 To date, patients treated with CRS-207 have experienced drug-related side effects including Grade 3 adverse events, or AEs, which are considered moderate, and Grade 4 AEs which are considered severe.
-In our Phase 2a clinical trial of CRS-207 and GVAX Pancreas, the most frequent drug-related Grade 3 or 4 AE was lymphopenia (an abnormally low level of white blood cells), with three patients experiencing Grade 3 lymphopenia and two patients experiencing Grade 4 lymphopenia.
-Lymphopenia is expected based on prior nonclinical studies and CRS-207's mechanism of action, and the AEs of lymphopenia were self-correcting or did not reveal an unexpected pattern of toxicity.
+In our clinical trials of CRS-207 and GVAX Pancreas to date, the most frequent drug-related Grade 3 or 4 AE was transient lymphopenia (an abnormally low level of white blood cells), with 6.1% (15/245) of patients experiencing Grade 3 or higher lymphopenia.
+Transient lymphopenia is expected based on prior nonclinical studies and CRS-207's mechanism of action, and the AEs of lymphopenia were self-correcting or did not reveal an unexpected pattern of toxicity.
 We currently do not plan to alter our development plan for CRS-207 based on these observed AEs of lymphopenia.
-There were no other Grade 4 AEs, and there were no other Grade 3 AEs with frequencies higher than five percent in either arm.
-The most common Grade 3 AEs were transient lymphopenia, fevers, elevated liver enzymes and fatigue.
-One Grade 3 serious AE of listeriosis was reported.
+There were no, other Grade 3 or Grade 4 AEs with frequencies higher than three percent in 245 patients with pancreatic cancer.
+The most common Grade 3/4 AEs were transient lymphopenia, hypertension, hypotension, chills, fevers, and elevated liver enzymes.
+One Grade 3 serious, unexpected AE of listeriosis was reported.
 At the request of the patient and the investigator, this patient continued to receive study treatment.